 For more information on Technical Cooperation in the Field of Human Rights visit: https://wxx.xxxxx.xxx/xx/xxxxxxxxx/xxxxx/xxxxxxxxxxxxxxxxxxxxxxxxx.xxxx

-Based in Geneva, Switzerland, under the overall direction of the Head of Section and general guidance the Head of Unit the intern reports to the Coordinator of the Start-up Team on Belarus.
-This assignment shall be offered for an initial period of three (3) months, renewable for a combined period of six (6) months, upon further approval by the supervisor, with an initial commencement date ranging/starting from May 2021 to May 2022.
+Based in Geneva, Switzerland, under the overall guidance of the Chief of Section and general supervision of one of the respective Head of Unit, the intern reports to a respective Coordinator or Human Rights Officer in the area of assignment.
+This assignment shall be offered for an initial period of three (3) months, renewable for a combined period of six (6) months, upon further approval by the supervisor, with an initial commencement date ranging/starting from November 2021 to November 2022.

 At the (COMPANY NAME), the paramount consideration in the recruitment and employment of staff is the necessity of securing the highest standards of efficiency, competence and integrity, with due regard to geographic diversity.
 All employment decisions are made on the basis of qualifications and organizational needs.
 The (COMPANY NAME) is committed to creating a diverse and inclusive environment of mutual respect.
 The (COMPANY NAME) recruits and employs staff regardless of gender identity, sexual orientation, race, religious, cultural and ethnic backgrounds or disabilities.
 Reasonable accommodation for applicants with disabilities may be provided to support participation in the recruitment process when requested and indicated in the application.